 Tips & Tricks: There are a number of tips and tricks available to banish those undereye blues once and for all, as well as for preventing existing shadows from getting worse.
 For starters, it’s always a good idea to avoid prolonged sun exposure, but if you must be out in the sun, be sure to wear eye cream with SPF to protect the delicate area under your eyes from the sun’s harmful UV rays.
 For undereye shadows caused by seasonal allergies: oral histamines, eye drops, and saline nasal spray can work wonders to reduce or eliminate the appearance of dark circles.
 When it comes to poor circulation—eye creams containing vitamin K and caffeine help boost blood flow and work to give dark circles the boot.
 Using topical retinoids regularly can also ramp up collagen production around the eyes, thereby increasing skin volume and decreasing the appearance of blood vessels.

 Cosmetic Treatments: Want to get rid of dark circles caused by age, pigmentation, genetics, or facial structure?
 If so, cosmetic treatments are your best bet.
 Undereye fillers like Restylane or Belotero work to recontour the face by filling in the hollows under the eyes.
 What’s more, treatment with undereye fillers can last up to a year or longer in many cases.
-PRP therapy is another cosmetic treatment option that uses your body’s own plasma to stimulate natural collagen production mechanisms and restore volume where it has been lost.

 Which Treatment is Right for You?